 You wouldn’t confuse a tradie with a cleaner just because they tidy up the job site as part of their role, would you?
 The same goes for Professional Organisers.
 Whilst Organisers may tidy and clean along the way, their primary aim is to help you get organised and stay organised.

-Below are 7 differences between Professional Organisers and Cleaners.
+Below are 5 differences that set Professional Organisers apart.

-- Cleaners do it for you, not with you.
-They pile stuff on beds and focus on cleaning surfaces.
-An Organiser focuses on cleaning your stuff, which sometimes includes your ‘head stuff’.
+Cleaners focus on cleaning surfaces.
+An Organiser focuses on cleaning ‘stuff’, which sometimes includes your ‘head stuff’.

-- Organisers outsource – if we think we’re in over our head, we’ll seek further help for you.
-We’re not Psychologists, IT Guys, Nannies or Social Workers.
+If we think we’re in over our head, we’ll seek further help for you.
+We’re not Psychologists, IT specialists, Nannies, or Social Workers.
 We’re here to help you manage your life, and at times this may mean seeking additional help outside our scope.

-You want long lasting results in your home?
+Do you want long-lasting transformation in your home?
 Get an Organiser.